TULSA POP KIDS

 Tulsa Pop Kids Inc. also provides a platform for others within the community to come together on a regular basis and form lasting friendships.
 We also are working to build impactful partnerships with other nonprofits in the community such as OKPop and Big Brothers Big Sisters to expand our reach.

-Thru our annual fundraiser Tulsa Pop Culture Expo we have been able to connect our celebrity guests with kids in our city.
+Through our annual pop culture outreach, Tulsa Pop Culture Expo, we have been able to impact kids in Tulsa by connecting them with our celebrity guests.

 Barry Kitson- world renown comic book writer for DC.
-Currently working on Green Lanters series visited multiple groups of students at Tulsa Tech for an all School assembly and training.
+Currently working on Green Lantern series visited multiple groups of students at Tulsa Tech for an all School assembly and training.

 Tom Waite- Tulsa’s own Actor/stuntman spent time with Drama students at ORU teaching them the details of being hired at a high level, then spent time at Union 6/7th grade center going over the Pillars of character for those students at an all school assembly.